ditn/Android-Skeleton/README.md

 # Android-Skeleton
 A skeleton project for basing new Android projects ontop of.

 This project uses Gradle Kotlin DSL with Gradle 5.5.1, and as such doesn't appear to run in Android Studio <3.4.
+Infact, AS 3.6 says there are issues, but it seems to work absolutely fine.